stevenhoang713/stevenhoang713/README.md

 I’ve completed several data analysis projects, such as analyzing customer behavior, predicting sales performance, and optimizing marketing campaigns.
 You can explore my portfolio to find a collection of my [projects](https://github.com/stevenhoang713/Portfolio).

-If you’re interested in working with me or learning more about my projects, feel free to reach out to me via LinkedIn or email.
+If you’re interested in working with me or learning more about my projects, feel free to reach out to me via LinkedIn or email, or visit my portfolio for more details.